hwschuur/hwschuur.github.io/_pages/contact.md

 I'm an IT executive who drives end-to-end strategic change at the intersection of technology, business, and people.
 I have a strong reputation for getting things done, with a keen eye for detail, without losing the personal touch with colleagues and stakeholders.

-I'm a passionate quartermaster who loves to build and deliver new products and services in vital industries and impactful environments.
+I'm a passionate quartermaster who loves to build and deliver new products and services in vital industries.
 I hold [a PhD in Information Science][phdthesis] (Utrecht University, 2011).

 Areas of expertise: Business-critical IT, Product management, Software production, BizDevOps, Innovation